CarlosMendonca/Slides-Power-Toys/README.md

 Collection of alignment commands to arrange shapes always using the last selected object as the reference.

 ### Flip commands
-Commands to swap position of the last two selected shapes,
+Commands to swap position of the last two selected shapes.

 ## License
 Licensed under the GNU GPL v2.0 license.